 Horizontal lines can make space feel larger by moving the eye along the ground plane.
 Low lines create a feeling of repose or rest and tend to be more subdued.
 Horizontal lines can either divide a space spatially or tie an area together.
 Low lines are usually created by short hedges, walkways, and low garden walls.

 Vertical lines help make space feel larger by moving the eye up.
 Upward lines have a feeling of movement or activity and emphasize various features.
-In landscape design, vertical lines include tall and narrow plant materials such as trees or tall structures such as a birdhouse or an arbor on a pole.
+When designing the perfect yard, vertical lines include tall and narrow plant materials such as trees or tall structures such as a birdhouse or an arbor on a pole.

 Form refers to the shape of objects in a garden from the widespread ground cover to the tall trees and pergola.
-The form is usually the dominant visual element in landscape design that organizes the landscape spatially and often determines the garden’s style.
+The form is usually the dominant visual element in the design that organizes the elements spatially and often determines the garden’s style.

 The form of garden ornaments, plant beds, and structures also determines the garden’s overall form theme.
 By carefully selecting the different forms for your project you will be able to create natural patterns that contribute to the overall feel and look of your garden.

 People are often able to perceive form even when just a part of it is visible.
 The suggestion of form coupled with familiarity is enough for the eye to fill in the rest.
-The repetition of form is critical to the creation of pattern, which is the primary organizational structure of the landscape.
+The repetition of form is critical to the creation of pattern, which is the primary organizational structure of the outdoor spaces.

 Plants, and especially shrubs are rounded.
 They are great for creating multiple plant groupings and are easy to look at.